legoguy1000/FRC-Portal/README.md

 # FRC Portal (In Dev)

 This project was developed for my FIRST Robotics Team 2363, Triple Helix.
 We needed a way to handle team and event registration as well as hours and metrics tracking.
-Version 2.14.0
-* Prompt for authentication prior to showing sign in list
-*

 Version 2.13.0
 * Add/edit/delete school